Perhaps you started a new job and you want to stand out from everyone else and get noticed at work.

 The most complex solution is not always the best one.
 If your company has certain procedures or processes that you find unnecessarily complicated, mention that you have a simpler solution in mind.
 You can speak with your team leader, manager or the head of the company.

-By coming up with simpler solutions to company procedures or problems, you will establish yourself as the “go to” employee who always has good ideas.
+By coming up with simpler solutions to company procedures or problems, you will establish yourself as the “go-to” employee who always has good ideas.
 And such a reputation will help you stand out, even if you have only been at the company for a few months!
+This is great way to get noticed at work and show that you add value.

 6. Ask Intelligent Questions